 A well-made sandwich is a beloved lunch dish.
-And if you think outside the ham-and-cheese and chicken salad box, you can easily produce some amazing vegetarian open sandwiches.
+And if you think outside the classic ham-and-cheese and chicken salad box for lunch, you can easily produce some amazing vegetarian open sandwiches.

 This awesome recipe focuses on the incredible abilities of cauliflower.
 It’s truly amazing what this vegetable can achieve when it’s slow cooked.